D-modules on rigid analytic spaces II: Kashiwara's equivalence: Side-switching operations

-\begin{prop} Suppose that $Y$ is an open affinoid subvariety of $X$ such that $\sL(Y)$ admits a smooth Lie lattice and $M$ is a co-admissible left $\w{U(\sL(Y))}$-module.
+\begin{prop} Suppose that $Y$ is an open affinoid subvariety of $X$ such that $\sL(Y)$ admits a smooth Lie lattice. \be \item Let $M$ be a coadmissible left $\w{U(\sL(Y))}$-module.
 Then there is an isomorphism of right $\sU|_{Y_w}$-modules